What is a Net Promoter Score?

 A net promoter score is a method of using a single survey question to gauge customer satisfaction with a product.
 Businesses can send out this question— “On a scale of 0 to 10, how likely are you to recommend [our product or company]?”—at various stages of the customer’s journey.

 Fred Reichheld, a partner at Bain & Company, developed the net promoter score (also called the NPS or NPS score) in 2003.
-His goal was to give businesses a quick pulse-check to learn how well they were generating customer satisfaction and loyalty.
+His goal was to give businesses a quick pulse check to learn how well they generated customer satisfaction and loyalty.

 Bain & Company’s website offers free literature on the Net Promoter System.